dahimbis/Shoppu-Online/README.md

 - Buy, sell, rent, or exchange items like clothes, phones, TVs, cars, land, and services
 - Simple and to use
 - Free ad posting
+- Meeting customers and clients allover the world

 ## 🎯 Promotions
 ![Promotion Page](shoppu%20Image%20-2.png)